 Spreads & Commissions: Streaming spread figures shown are from FXCM’s Best Bid/Best Offer pricing engine.
 Historical spread figures shown are time-weighted averages derived from tradable prices at FXCM from 2 July 2014 to 31 July 2014.
 Spreads are variable and subject to delay.
 FXCM strives to provide traders with tight, competitive spreads; however, there may be instances when market conditions cause spreads to widen beyond the spreads displayed here.
 Advertised spreads & commissions may not be applicable to certain account types such as those under particular referring brokers and Active Trader accounts.
 Commissions are charged in the currency denomination of your account.
 Figures provided for informational purposes only, and is not intended for trading purposes or advice.
 FXCM is not liable for any informational errors, incompleteness, or delays, or for any actions taken in reliance on information contained herein.

-Execution Disclaimer: When trading Forex on both FXCM's Dealing Desk and No Dealing Desk (NDD) execution models, FXCM is the final counterparty to these transactions.
-In both execution models FXCM aggregates the bid and ask prices from a pool of liquidity providers.
-With NDD execution, the quotes that are displayed on FXCM's platforms are the best available direct bid and ask quotes received from liquidity provides.
+Execution Disclaimer: Under FXCM's No Dealing Desk (NDD) execution model, FXCM is the final counterparty to all transactions.
+The quotes that are displayed on FXCM's platforms are the best available direct bid and ask quotes received from liquidity providers.
 In some circumstances, depending on account type, a markup will be added to the spread.
-Aside from the spread between bid and ask prices, with NDD execution, the only trading cost is a fixed lot-based commission applied by FXCM at both the open and close of the trade.
-On the Dealing Desk execution model FXCM can act as the dealer on some or all currency pairs.
-There are also back up liquidity providers that fill in whenever FXCM does not act as the dealer.
-Please note that FXCM's Dealing Desk employs fewer liquidity providers than the No Dealing Desk execution option.
+Aside from the spread between bid and ask prices, the only trading cost is a fixed lot-based commission applied by FXCM at both the open and close of the trade.

 For more information, see our Execution Risks.
 Please note that contractual relationships with liquidity providers are consolidated through the firm's U.S. affiliate, Forex Capital Markets, LLC.
 Forex Capital Markets, LLC maintains agreements with multiple price providers and in turn provides technology and pricing to the group affiliate entities.